 The annoying thing about crucial parenting moments is the way they sneak up on you.
 I think you should get a letter 48 hours in advance that says, “On Tuesday you will be required to explain the concept of death to a four year old.
 You may not refer to your notes during the examination.”

-Unfortunately, you’re more likely to wake up at 3am to find a four year old lying in bed with you, eyes boring into your skull.
+Unfortunately, you’re more likely to wake up at 3am to find that four year old lying in bed with you, bright little eyes boring into your skull.

 “Did you know, lots of Mummies and Daddies die,” Flea tells me, in the exact same voice she uses to say, “I know how to spell cat.”